iridescent-dev/iap-swift-lib/README.md

 ### Purchases information
 For convenience, the library provides some utility functions to check for your past purchases data (date, expiry date) and agregate information (has active subscription, ...).

-`hasAlreadyPurchased() -> Bool` is a handy method that checks if the user has already purchased at least one product.
+`func hasAlreadyPurchased() -> Bool` is a handy method that checks if the user has already purchased at least one product.
 ``` swift
 InAppPurchase.hasAlreadyPurchased()
 ```

-`hasActiveSubscription() -> Bool` checks if the user has an active subscription.
+`func hasActiveSubscription() -> Bool` checks if the user has an active subscription.
 ``` swift
 InAppPurchase.hasActiveSubscription()
 ```

-`getPurchaseDate(for: productId) -> Date?` returns the latest purchased date for a given product.
+`func getPurchaseDate(for: productId) -> Date?` returns the latest purchased date for a given product.
 ``` swift
 InAppPurchase.getPurchaseDate(for: productId)
 ```

-`getExpiryDate(for: productId) -> Date?` returns the expiry date for a subcription.
+`func getExpiryDate(for: productId) -> Date?` returns the expiry date for a subcription.
 May be past or future.
 ``` swift
 InAppPurchase.getExpiryDate(for: productId)
 ```

-`getNextExpiryDate(for: productId) -> Date?` returns the expiry date for an active subcription.
+`func getNextExpiryDate(for: productId) -> Date?` returns the expiry date for an active subcription.
 It returns nil if the subscription is expired.
 ``` swift
 InAppPurchase.getNextExpiryDate(for: productId)
 ```